0 2025/categories-0711

 fmap

-we are talking about List f
+, we are talking about List do_something

-(thats not valid Haskell but you get it) and not List (a -> b)
+(that’s not valid Haskell but you get it) and not List (a -> b)

 , which is dealing with the

-type a -> b
+object a -> b

-and not the morphism f
+(the type) and not the morphism do_something

 Remember currying: we want to interpret fmap